GoogleChromeLabs/comlink/README.md

 # Comlink
-An tiny RPC library that works on windows, iframes, WebWorkers and ServiceWorkers.
+A tiny RPC library that works on windows, iframes, WebWorkers and ServiceWorkers.

 **TL;DR: With Comlink you can work on objects from another JavaScript realm